 Discussion of the role of exercise in the comprehensive conservative management of commonly encountered conditions.
 Principles of exercise therapy and exercise psychology.
-Concepts and skills relative to exercise techniques, and emphasis on spinal stabilization.
+Concepts and skills relative to exercise techniques and emphasis on spinal stabilization.
 Specific protocols regarding the prescription of exercise.

-11120 Physiology 1
+11120 Physiology I

-4.50 credits (75 hours):60 lecture hours;15 laboratory hoursCo-requisite: Neuroscience 1Recommended: Gross Anatomy 2,Histology 2
+4.50 credits (75 hours):60 lecture hours;15 laboratory hoursCo-requisite: Neuroscience IRecommended: Gross Anatomy 2,Histology 2

 Study of cell membrane physiology and electrophysiology.
-Survey of the physiology of neuronal functions: in-depth study of skeletal, smooth and cardiac muscle physiology.
-The electrocardiogram, blood groups, hemostasis, and hemodynamics.
+Survey of the physiology of neuronal functions.
+In-depth study of skeletal, smooth and cardiac muscle physiology.
+The electrocardiogram, blood groups, hemostasis and hemodynamics.

-Physiology 2 11230
+11230 Physiology 2

-4.50 credits (75 hours): 60 lecture hours: 15 laboratory hours consent; Biochemistry 1
+4.50 credits (75 hours):60 lecture hours;15 laboratory hoursPrerequisites: Physiology I or instructor consent, Biochemistry I